catabr14/semantic-segmentation/README.md

-# Post hoc Object-Level Quantification from Segmentation Maps
+# Object-Level Quantification from Segmentation Maps

 This repository provides a post-processing pipeline for converting RGB semantic segmentation outputs into object-level counts of pathological structures.
 The script extracts class-specific regions from a single color-coded segmentation image, applies morphological operations to merge fragmented structures, and performs connected component analysis to count individual objects.